-Toddlers are curious, experiencing the world around them through sight, sound, and – especially – touch.
+Toddlers are curious, experiencing the world around them through sight, sound, and touch.

-Toddlers touch everything and beginning around 12-months, your baby may start to begin to explore their own bodies as part of that curiosity.
+Toddlers touch everything, and beginning around 12 months, your baby may start to begin to explore their bodies as part of that curiosity.

 And, much to your embarrassment, that includes putting their hands in their diapers.

-While this can be embarrassing for the parents and onlookers alike, it is a perfectly normal and natural part of your toddler’s development.
+While this can be embarrassing for parents and onlookers alike, it is a normal and natural part of your toddler’s development.

 It could be that your toddler found that putting their hands in their diaper feels good or that they are just interested in what’s going on down there.

-It could also mean that they are uncomfortable or have a rash and are seeking to self-soothe.
+It could also mean they are uncomfortable or have a rash and seek to self-soothe.

-There is any number of reasons why your toddler won’t keep hands out of their diaper, but your toddler may not be able to tell you why just yet.
+There are many reasons your toddler won’t keep hands out of their diaper, but your toddler may not be able to tell you why just yet.

 If your toddler won’t keep hands out of diaper, here are seven ways that you can help to curb this behavior.